Deformed relativistic kinematics on curved spacetime -- a geometric approach: Introduction

-Due to a missing self-consistent theory of quantum gravity (QG), and the unsolved tensions between general relativity (GR) and the standard approaches of how to quantize physical field theories, models which try to capture expected features of the quantum nature of gravity have been brought forward.
-Among them are modified relativistic kinematics (MRKs), which describe the interaction of particles with QG effectively below the Planck scale~\cite{Liberati:2013xla,AmelinoCamelia:2008qg}.
-Versions of MRKs have already been derived from fundamental approaches to QG like Loop QG~\cite{Assaniousssi:2014ota,Brahma:2018rrg} and string theory~\cite{Ellis:1999uh}.
+Due to a missing self-consistent theory of quantum gravity (QG), and the unsolved tensions between quantizing general relativity (GR) and the standard approaches of how to quantize physical field theories, models which try to capture expected features of the quantum nature of gravity have been brought forward.
+Among them are modified relativistic kinematics (MRKs), which describe the interaction of particles with QG effectively below the Planck scale~\cite{Liberati:2013xla,AmelinoCamelia:2008qg,AmelinoCamelia:2011pe,AmelinoCamelia:2011bm}.
+Versions of MRKs have already been derived from fundamental approaches to QG like Loop QG~\cite{Assanioussi:2014xmz,Brahma:2018rrg} and string theory~\cite{Ellis:1999uh}.

-The main idea behind MRKs is that high-energetic point particles are able to probe smaller distances than low energetic particles.
-Assuming that the scale of quantum gravity is a high-energy (small-distance) scale $\Lambda$, often identified with the Planck scale, probe particles should thus reveal more information about the physics at the QG scale, the higher their energy is.
-Since classical gravity is described by a curved spacetime, this idea can effectively be modelled by a four-momentum dependent spacetime geometry.
-In general, this structure is not necessarily local Lorentz invariant; a statement which does not say anything if, or not, the yet to be found fundamental theory of QG is local Lorentz invariant.
+The main idea behind MRKs is that high-energetic point particles are able to probe smaller distances than low-energetic particles.
+Assuming that the scale of quantum gravity is a high-energy (small-distance) scale $\Lambda$, often identified with the Planck scale, higher-energetic probe particles should reveal more information about the physics at the QG scale than low-energetic ones.
+Since classical gravity is described by a curved spacetime, this idea can effectively be modeled by a four-momentum dependent spacetime geometry.
+In general, this structure is not necessarily local Lorentz invariant; a statement which does not say anything about if, or if not, the yet to be found fundamental theory of QG is local Lorentz invariant.
 Similar approaches are known from the study of particles and fields in media.
-Phenomenologically, their behaviour can be described by a non Lorentz invariant background geometry, even though their interactions with the fundamental constituents of the medium are governed by the local Lorentz invariant standard model of particle physics.
+Phenomenologically, their behavior can be described by a non Lorentz invariant background geometry, even though their interactions with the fundamental constituents of the medium are governed by the local Lorentz invariant standard model of particle physics.